insin/newforms/docs/util.rst

       Adds more errors from the given list.

+   .. js:function:: ErrorList#first()

+      Returns the first error message held in the list, or undefined if the list was empty.

    .. js:function:: ErrorList#messages()

       Returns the list of error messages held in the list, converting them from